-Control chart is a tool used in “Quality Control” for inferring an unplanned change has taken place in a process measured by a process continuous variable X. Example process variable could be but not limited to, like –
+A control chart is a tool used in “Quality Control” for inferring an unplanned change has taken place in a process.
+A process continuous variable X measures it.
+Example process variable could be but not limited to, like –

-A repeatable process is one in which process do the same thing in same way and produces the same results.
+A repeatable process is one in which process do the same thing in the same way and produces the same results.

-“A graphic display of data over time and against established control limits, which has a centreline that assists in detecting a trend of plotted values toward either control limits”
+A visual display of data over time and against established command limits, which has a centreline that assists in detecting a trend of plotted values toward either control limits

-A control chart has following components:
+A control chart has the following components:

 Graphical representation of Control Chart Components: